denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 E. The directory structure would be a valid module if module-info. java were added directly underneath zoo.
 F. None of these changes would make this directory structure a valid module.

+**Modules are required to have a module-info. java file at the root directory of the module.
+Option E matches this requirement.**

 ---

 2. Suppose module puppy depends on module dog and module dog depends on module animal.
 Fill in the blank so that code in module dog can access the animal.behavior package in module animal.